AcademySoftwareFoundation/tac/process/start_project.md

 - {{ site.foundation_name }} can leverage the expertise of its parent organization, The Linux Foundation, which hosts other successful projects, including the Linux kernel, Let’s Encrypt, and Node.js.
 - You will have access to full-time {{ site.foundation_name }} staff eager to assist your project in myriad ways and help make it successful.

-## What makes a good project to host at the Academy Software Foundation?
+## What makes a good project to host at the {{ site.foundation_name }}?

-Open-source projects hosted at the Academy Software Foundation are ones that benefit the motion picture and visual effects industries.
+Open-source projects hosted at {{ site.foundation_name }} are ones that benefit the motion picture and visual effects industries.
 Successful projects bring diverse organizations and participants together; our experiences at the Linux Foundation and in open source tell us that a diverse community drives greater outcomes and innovation.
-As a vendor-neutral entity, the Academy Software Foundation creates that level playing field to drive leveraged, open collaboration.
+As a vendor-neutral entity, {{ site.foundation_name }} creates that level playing field to drive leveraged, open collaboration.

-In evaluating projects to be hosted at the Academy Software Foundation, the TAC generally has these considerations when evaluating a project.
+In evaluating projects to be hosted at the {{ site.foundation_name }}, the TAC generally has these considerations when evaluating a project.

 - Does the project address a common problem in the motion picture and visual effects industries that is not solved by other efforts?
 - Does the project have broad adoption across film production studios, software vendors, and related organizations, or is there a clear path to that adoption?